 TTI-Chicago invites applications for the following faculty positions in computer science:

-While we welcome applications from many areas of computer science, we will give preference to candidates working in:
+While we welcome applications from many areas of computer science, we will give preference to candidates working in the following areas:

 TTI-Chicago is a philanthropically endowed academic institute dedicated to fundamental research and graduate education in computer science.
-In addition to producing cutting-edge research — our faculty are routinely published at top conferences and recognized with distinctions such as the Sloan Research Fellowships, NSF Career Awards, and Best Paper Awards — TTI-Chicago offers world-class graduate education.
+TTI-Chicago produces cutting-edge research (our faculty routinely publish their results at top conferences and are recognized with distinctions such as the Sloan Research Fellowships, NSF CAREER Awards, and Best Paper Awards) and offers world-class graduate education.
 At the same time, TTI-Chicago faculty members enjoy a uniquely light teaching load, which helps them focus on their research.
-TTI-Chicago research assistant professor alumni have an excellent employment track record (http://www.ttic.edu/faculty-alumni/).
+TTI-Chicago research assistant professor alumni have an excellent employment track record (https://www.ttic.edu/faculty-alumni/).

 Located on the University of Chicago campus, TTI-Chicago has strong ties to the University.
-Moreover, TTI-Chicago faculty members frequently collaborate with colleagues from leading academic institutions around the world.
-TTI-Chicago supports travel and visitor hosting through annual research funds for research and tenured faculty, and start-up packages for tenure-track faculty.
 In addition to having access to TTI-Chicago’s excellent computing infrastructure, faculty members have access to many of the University of Chicago’s state-of-the-art facilities.
+TTI-Chicago faculty members frequently collaborate with colleagues from leading academic institutions around the world.
+Moreover, TTI-Chicago supports travel and visitor hosting (through annual research funds for research and tenured faculty and start-up packages for tenure-track faculty).

 TTI-Chicago’s faculty and students enjoy the close proximity of a vibrant urban environment with flourishing culture, business, and entertainment scenes.

 We invite candidates with an outstanding academic record and passion for computer science research to join our world-class team of 12 tenured/tenure-track faculty and 11 research faculty members.